adrianperezkeilty/A-hashing-algorithm-in-the-symmetric-group/README.md

 C++ implementation of a hashing function based on new operations in the symmetric group.

-The Boost library is needed for the compilation.
+The Boost library is needed for the compilation. (https://www.boost.org/)

-For windows command line:
+Example on windows command line:

+Compilation:
-Example of compilation using minGW and storing the folder "boost" in "include": g++ main.cpp hash_sn.cpp -I"include" -o hash_sn.exe
+g++ main.cpp hash_sn.cpp -I"include" -o hash_sn.exe

-Then execute
+Execution:
 hash_sn.exe digest_message_1MB.txt